How to Pick The Best Seat On The Airplane

 - Exit row seats typically offer more space.
-I always carry a tote on the airplane, so I avoid the Bulkhead seats considering the lack of under-seat storage and the flight attendants usually store their supplies in the overhead, I like to have my bag close and right over my seat row for easy access.
+I always carry a tote on the airplane, so I avoid the Bulkhead seats that lack under-seat storage.
+Usually, the flight attendants store their supplies in the overhead in the first row.
+I like to have my bag close and right over my seat row for easy access.

 - The best chance of getting Overhead space is early boarding.
-Alternately if your assigned seat is located in the middle or rear of plane try to be one of the first ones on the plane.
+Alternatively, if you're assigned seat is located in the middle or rear of the plane try to be one of the first ones on the plane.
 Not much else you can do, this is why boarding is the most stressful part of the flight for me when I fly with carry-on luggage.

 Before purchasing your airfare, check the available seats and then check Seat Guru for details about the specific flight and airplanes available seating.

 Do you have your own tips or airline specific suggestions to share?